 Where to login?
 Do I need to register?
 Are there any limitations?

-There’s no need to login anymore.
+There’s no need to login.
 You don’t have to register.
 And there are no limitations.
 Nevertheless, some rules apply.

 How can I enter Haplotypes to be searched?

 Either provide a file containing your Haplotype(s) or enter your Haplotype manually.
-Both using Search the Database.
+Enter your profile in your preferred kit format.
+Than Search the Database in a defined dataset.

 Simply type what you are looking for in our Database Details search form.